ursuscamp/nomen/docs/HOWTO.md

 1. **OPTIONAL**: `target/release/nomen util generate-keypair` to obtain a new keypair
 2. Open your Bitcoin wallet, and create a transaction that pays a Bitcoin UTXO back to you.
 Save that transaction (unsigned) as PSBT.
 Slightly overestimate your fees to account for an extra output we will add.
 3. `target/release/nomen name new --privkey <PRIVATE KEY> --broadcast --output out.psbt <NAME> <PSBT>`
-   * Replace PRIVATE_KEY with the hex-encoded secp256k1 private key.
+   * Replace PRIVATE_KEY with the hex-encoded secp256k1 private key or nsec Nostr key.
    * Replace NAME with the desired name you wish you register.
    * Replace PSBT with the path of the PSBT you created.
 4. Open `out.psbt` in your Bitcoin wallet.
 It should now include an extra output.
 Sign it with your Bitcoin wallet and broadcast it.